 Keeping your information accurate and up to date is very important.
 If your information is incomplete, inaccurate, or not current, please email or write to us at the appropriate address for changes listed on your service materials as provided by us.

 Linking to Other Sites

 We may provide links to third-party sites.
 If you follow links to sites not affiliated or controlled by us, you should review their privacy and security policies and other terms and conditions, as they may be different from those of our Sites.
-We do not guarantee and are not responsible for the privacy or security of these sites, including the accuracy, completeness, or reliability of their information.
+We do not guarantee and are not responsible for these sites’ privacy or security, including the accuracy, completeness, or reliability of their information.

 To protect Personal Information from unauthorized access and use, we use security measures that comply with applicable federal and state laws.
-These measures may include device safeguards and secured files and buildings as well as oversight of our third-party service providers to ensure information remains confidential and secure.
+These measures may include device safeguards and secured files and buildings, and oversight of our third-party service providers to ensure information remains confidential and secure.

-While we follow accepted industry standards to protect the Personal Information submitted to us (both during and once we receive it), no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+While we follow accepted industry standards to protect the Personal Information submitted to us (both during and once we receive it), no transmission method over the Internet or method of electronic storage is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.